Actinium: diactinium trioxide

-The actinium in diactinium trioxide formally is in the oxidation state 3.
+The oxidation number of actinium in diactinium trioxide is 3.

 - Hill system formula: Ac2O3

 - CAS registry number: [12002-61-8]

 - Class: oxide